Digital Nomadry and other awesomeness in Tenerife, Canary Islands

 Otherwise, I’m not sure what to tell you.

 The south of Tenerife was filled with German and British tourists, all of whom seemed to be over 60.
-If you want to see the beach and be near a lot of exciting young people, I feel like you’d be better off in Barcelona or Valencia.
+If you want to see the beach and be near a lot of exciting young people, I feel like you’d be better off in a bigger city like Barcelona or Valencia.
+Or on one of the other islands… maybe Ibiza?

 And if you don’t care about the beach, well, Madrid’s the place for you.